 2009 - Victor Konrad, Ph.D.

-Dr. Konrad is an Adjunct Research Professor at Carleton University, as well as President of the Association of Borderlands Studies.
+Dr. Konrad is an Adjunct Research Professor at Carleton University, as well as past President of the Association of Borderlands Studies.
 While at the BPRI Dr. Konrad completed research culminating in a report titled "'Breaking Points,' but No 'Broken' Border: Stakeholders Evaluate Border Issues in the Pacific Northwest Region."
 Download his report

 2008 - Anneliese Vance-Sherman, Ph.D.